The Footsteps of Paul tour was a huge success!

 Brass plaques on the sidewalks in front of homes in the Jewish Ghetto are stark visual reminders of the horrors of the holocaust.
 From this one home 12 individuals were deported to Auschwitz.
 Only one survived.

 Day 12: We got an early start and traveled by fast train to Naples.
 When we went to get train tickets for the local train to Pompeii we were told that the railway workers were striking!
 What to do?
 A local man offered us his shuttle services and drove us to Pompeii.
 We met our guide Francisco of Mondo Tours for a fun and interesting 2-hour private tour of Pompeii.
 I had left our final afternoon unplanned so it could unfold according to the group’s wishes.
-Our driver suggested a drive down the coast to Salento with stops for lunch and some beach time before returning us to Naples.
+Our driver suggested a drive down the coast to Salento with stops for lunch and some beach time before returning to Naples.
 It was a beautiful sunny day so took him up on his offer.
 Sometimes the unscheduled days become the most memorable!

 Noisy Napoli explains why Meet You in the Morning ate pizza at Trianon Pizzeria and enjoyed it so much that in 2016 they returned to Naples just to eat again at Trianon (and did so twice in less than 24 hours) as told here in A Return to Napoli.

 Day 13: Tired, but happy, we depart for home.
 My flight was several hours late departing Rome causing me to miss my connection in DC.
 On the bright side, United Airlines put me up at the Hyatt Regency and gave me $30 in meal vouchers.
+My travel insurance also gave me a $100 for the delay.

 Day 14: I finally get home – 24 hours after originally expected – but well rested.